 They may seem like small changes, but I guarantee that for many of the Cast Members, they are welcome ones.

 What is the “Disney Look” you ask?
 By definition “friendly, classic appearance” meaning no extreme styles of any kind is permitted.
 This goes back to the 1950’s and Walt Disney himself.

 As you probably know, Walt Disney was a big family man, and even didn’t allow the consumption of alcohol in his parks for fear of breaking the ambiance so to say.
 He also enforced that Cast Members had to dress and groom in a way that at that time was considered wholesome and family-friendly.
 Anyone who didn’t keep to these standards was not allow to work in the Disney Parks.

-The standards have gotten looser since the 1950’s and this is the latest change in a more permissive attitude for Disney.
+The standards have gotten more permissive since the 1950’s and this is the latest change in a more inclusive stand from Disney.

 I want to know what you think about the Disney changing the dress and grooming requirements for Cast Members…

 - What other requirements should or shouldn’t there be for Disney Cast Members?